camligo/trivia/README.md

 - Created method to display randomized answer alternatives to trivia questions
 - Created new Questions page to display each question and answers
 - Created new React hook form with Zod to grab user answer input
+- Implemented functionality for next button to display next question in trivia and added basic styling for question page